Kava-Labs/kava/docs/REWARDS.md

 - “Founder” badges restricted to first 100 Kava validators, measured by timestamp of first precommit.
 - Only available to residents outside the United States, Canada, China, and OFAC sanctioned countries.
 Kava badge rewards are not available to entities that participated in the Kava fundraiser.
-- Subject to registration and KYC requirements.
+- Subject to registration and completion of KYC requirements.
+We will update participants on KYC proceedures at the end of testnet #1.

 ### Timeline